entiendoNull/expo-modules-london-2025-workshop/chapter-4.md

 This flexibility makes your module accessible for different coding styles and use cases.

-## Exercise 2: Add web fallback support
+## Bonus Exercise: Add web fallback support

 If your module doesn't support a specific platform (or can't support it due to platform limitations), it's good practice to provide a fallback implementation.
 This prevents crashes and provides a graceful degradation experience.